-ARTICLE 32 SENIORITY
+ARTICLE 33 SENIORITY

-1. Seniority shall consist of continuous full-time service with the City as a Lieutenant.
+- 1. Seniority shall consist of continuous full-time service with the City, and shall be computed from the date of hire as a law enforcement officer, or graduation from the law enforcement academy, whichever comes later.
+Upon promotion, seniority shall be computed from the appointment date.
 Seniority shall accumulate only during absence because of illness, injury, vacation, military leave or other authorized leave.
 Seniority shall not accumulate during suspensions without pay and authorized leaves of absence of more than two (2) consecutive weeks without pay.
-Seniority shall be a factor in determining the following matters:

-- A. Vacations for each calendar year. - B. Shift assignments and the assignments of days off for road lieutenants only.
+Seniority shall be a factor in determining the following matters: - A. Vacations for each calendar year. - B. Shift assignments and the assignments of days off. - 2.
+After promotion, time spent in a subordinate rank(s) shall continue to accrue.

-ARTICLE 33 SHIFT EXCHANGE
+ARTICLE 34 SHIFT EXCHANGE

-1. Upon application through the chain of command, shift exchanges may be granted and shall not be unreasonably withheld provided that:

-A. It is requested and approved sufficiently in advance so as not to work a hardship on either employee or Employer.

-B. It does not interfere with the regular operation of the department.

-C. For such voluntary and approved exchanges, the hours involved in the shift exchange trading of time between employees, as provided in Fair Labor Standards (FLSA), are not additional payroll hours for either employee; and do not increase any overtime over the amounts the employees would have otherwise been due if the substitution had not taken place.

-2. City will notify the employee at least two (2) weeks in advance of any contemplated change in an employee's status, e.g., transfer, reassignment or change of shift.
+- 1. Bargaining unit employees assigned to the uniformed patrol division will bid for shifts of four (4) months each in accordance with the following: - A. Employees will bid within their classification. - B. Shift bids will be awarded based upon seniority preference. - C. Shift bidding will be posted at least thirty (30) days in advance. - D. In the event of a shift vacancy, employees will be permitted to re-bid in accordance with the provisions of this section. - D. E. Days off will also be assigned on the basis of seniority. - 2.
+Upon application through the chain of command, shift exchanges may be granted and shall not be unreasonably withheld provided that: - A. It is requested and approved sufficiently in advance so as not to work a hardship on either employee or Employer. - B. It does not interfere with the regular operation of the department. - C. For such voluntary and approved exchanges, the hours involved in the shift exchange trading of time between employees, as provided in Fair Labor Standards (FLSA), are not additional payroll hours for either employee; and do not increase any overtime over the amounts the employees would have otherwise been due if the substitution had not taken place. - 3.
+City will notify the employee at least two (2) weeks in advance of any contemplated change in an employee's status, e.g., transfer, reassignment or change of shift.
 The employee may waive advance notice without violating this Article.

-ARTICLE 34 RETIREMENT BENEFIT (401a)
+ARTICLE 35 RETIREMENT BENEFIT (401a)

-1. Sworn employees are entitled to retirement benefits from the Florida Retirement System (FRS).
-This is a defined benefit plan where employees do not make contributions to their retirement.

-2. The City also offers a supplemental 457 deferred compensation plan where the employee makes contributions to his retirement, but the City does not make any contributions, except as provided below.

-3. The City will not contribute the difference between the special risk rate and the regular class rate into the employee's 401a retirement account for sworn personnel hired after June 24, 2010 who have retired under the FRS and are no longer eligible for the "special risk" retirement and who receive regular class rate contributions to their FRS plan.
+- 1. Sworn employees are entitled to retirement benefits from the Florida Retirement System (FRS).
+This is a defined benefit plan where employees do not make contributions to their retirement except contributions required by the Florida Retirement System. - 2.
+The City also offers a supplemental 457 deferred compensation plan where the employee makes contributions to his retirement, but the City does not make any contributions, except as provided below. - 3.
+The City will not contribute the difference between the special risk rate and the regular class rate into the employee's 401a retirement account for sworn personnel hired after June 24, 2010 who have retired under the FRS and are no longer eligible for the "special risk" retirement and who receive regular class rate contributions to their FRS plan.
 Those employees who were receiving the difference between the special risk rate and the regular class rate prior to June 24, 2010 will continue to receive the difference into the employee's 401a retirement account.

-ARTICLE 35 ACTING RANKS
+ARTICLE 36 ACTING RANKS